sithmel/async-deco/README.md

   * useStale: if true it will use "stale" cache items as valid [optional, defaults to false]
   * noPush: it true it won't put anything in the cache [optional, defaults to false]

+It logs:
-It logs "fallback-cache-hit" with {key: cache key, result: cache object, actualResult: {err: error returned, res: result returned}} or "fallback-cache-error" with {err: error returned by the function, cacheErr: error returned by the cache}.
+* "fallback-cache-hit" with {key: cache key, result: cache object, actualResult: {err: error returned, res: result returned}}
+* "fallback-cache-error" with {err: error returned by the function, cacheErr: error returned by the cache}
+* "fallback-cache-miss" with {key: cache key, actualResult: {err: error returned, res: result returned}}

 Timeout
 -------